-High School Courses Test Scores College Courses English Four years high school: English composition/ literature-based or Minimum test score: ACT English - 21 1 or SAT I Verbal - 530 (450) 2 or One transferable three-semester-hour college-level course in English composition Mathematics Three years high school: One year Algebra I One year Geometry I One year Algebra II or Minimum test score: ACT Math - 20 1 or SAT I Math - 520 (500) 2 or Two pre-college-level three- semester-hour courses in algebra or one transferable three-semester- hour course in college algebra Laboratory Science Two years high school, one each from two of the following: biology chemistry earth science physics or One year high school lab science (biology, chemistry, earth science, physics) plus minimum SAT II: subject test score on one of the following: Chemistry Achievement - 600 (575) 2 Biology Achievement - 590 (550) 2 Physics Achievement - 620 (590) 2 ACT Science Reasoning - 20 The test score may not be from the same subject from which high school credit was earned. or Two transferable four-semester-hour college-level lab science courses in different subject areas Social Science Complete both A and B. A One year high school American history or Minimum SAT II: subject test score on American History and Social Studies Achievement - 560 (510) 2 or One transferable three-semester-hour college-level American history course B One year high school social science (e.g., European history, world history, sociology, geography, government, anthropology) or Minimum SAT II: subject score on World History Achievement - 580 (545) 2 or One transferable three-semester-hour college-level social science course it is possible to file a letter of appeal with the University Undergraduate Admissions Board:
+High School Courses Test Scores College Courses English Four years high school: English composition/literature-based or Minimum test score: ACT English-21 or SAT I verbal-530 (450) or One transferable three-semester- hour college-level course in English composition Fine Arts One unit of fine arts or a combination of two semesters of fine arts or NA or One transferable three-semester- hour fine arts course Foreign Language Two years of the same foreign language or NA or One year of transferable college study in the same foreign language Laboratory Science Three years high school, one each from three of the following: biology, chemistry, earth science, integrated sciences, and physics.
+An advanced-level course may be substituted for one subject area. or Two years high school lab science (biology, chemistry, earth science, physics) plus minimum SAT II: subject test score on one of the following: Biology Achievement-590 (550) Chemistry Achievement-600 (575) Physics Achievement-620 (590) ACT Science Reasoning-20 The test score may not be from any subject from which high school credit was earned or Three transferable four-semester-hour college-level lab science courses in different subject areas.
+An advanced-level course may be substituted for one subject area.
+Mathematics credit was carried Four years high school: one year Algebra I, one year Geometry, one year Algebra II, and one year advanced mathematics or Minimum test score: ACT Math-24 or SAT I Math-540 (500) or One transferable three-semester- hour course in mathematics for which Algebra II is a prerequisite Social Science Complete both A and B .
+A. One year high school American history B. One year high school social science (e.g., anthropology, European history, geography, government, world history) or Minimum SAT II: subject test score on American History and Social Studies Achievement-560 (510) Minimum SAT II: subject score on World History Achievement- 580 (545) or One transferable three-semester- hour college-level American history course One transferable three-semester- hour college-level social science course

-1 The ACT scoring system has been modified.
+The ACT scoring system has been modified.
 As a result, these scores are effective for tests taken in and after October of 1989.
 Equivalent scores for tests taken before October 1989 are 19 for English and 18 for math.